Listening Script Vocabulary

-Now, many of our tours are suitable for families with young children but if you prefer to book them into the Kid’s Club while you enjoy your tour that’s also an option.
-You can book your children into the Kid’s Club for a maximum of 3 hours per day for free if you have bought a tour ticket.
+Now, many of our tours are suitable for families with young children, but if you prefer to book them into the Kids' Club while you enjoy your tour, that's also an option.
+You can book your children into the Kids' Club for a maximum of 3 hours per day for free if you have bought a tour ticket.
 Rest assured that the staff are fully certified and have plenty of experience with children.
 The activities on offer include creative options such as drama and storytelling, which is very popular.
 We also have a lovely little art room with all kinds of supplies for painting and drawing that the children can access every day.
-In the afternoon, we sometimes do creative writing workshops and the children really enjoy those.
-I should also let you know that children who are booked in over lunch time need to bring a packed lunch with them as we don’t have a kitchen on the premises.
-You are welcome to pack snacks and drinks too but I must warn you that we have a ‘no sugar’ policy.
+In the afternoons, we sometimes do creative writing workshops and the children really enjoy those.
+I should also let you know that children who are booked in over lunch time need to bring a packed lunch with them, as we don't have a kitchen on the premises.
+You are welcome to pack snacks and drinks too, but I must warn you that we have a 'no sugar' policy.
 Children under 5 years old are not allowed to bring any sugary drinks or snacks at all, and we ask that you only give water in a bottle to children under 3 years old.
-We are less strict with the kids over 8 and we allow them to bring fruit juice – so the ‘no sugar’ policy doesn’t really affect them - but still no fizzy drinks are allowed.
+We are less strict with the kids under 8 and we allow them to bring fruit juice – so the 'no sugar' policy doesn't really affect them - but still no fizzy drinks are allowed.

 Now, a quick word about membership.
-It’s a good deal if you become a member as you receive cheaper entry tickets for the tours.
-If you would like to join the membership scheme you can just request this when you book your tour, and you will be charged the additional fee in the same transaction.
+It's a good deal if you become a member, as you receive cheaper entry tickets for the tours.
+If you would like to join the membership scheme, you can request this when you book your tour, and you will be charged the additional fee in the same transaction.